-The University of Utah’s School of Medicine, Division of Geriatrics offers an ACGME-accredited fellowship program for up to three fellows.
-All three positions are filled through the National Resident Matching Program (NRMP) process.
-Candidates must be eligible for board certification in family practice or internal medicine.
+The University of Utah’s School of Medicine, Division of Geriatrics offers an ACGME-accredited fellowship program for three fellows.
+We participate fully in the National Resident Matching Program (NRMP).
+We will consider applications outside of the match for any unfilled positions.
+Applicants must be eligible for board certification in family practice or internal medicine.

 Distinguishing characteristics of this program are: